OctopusDeploy/blog/blog/2025-01/eks-iam-role/index.md

 eksctl utils associate-iam-oidc-provider --cluster $clusterName --region $region --approve
 ```

-#### Create/update the IAM Role
+#### Create/update the IAM role

-Aside from granting permissions to the IAM role you wish to use, you will also need to configure the **Trust relationships** for the role.
-Below is the minimum JSON needed for the Service Account to be able to assume the role:
+As well as granting permissions to the IAM role you wish to use, you also need to configure the **Trust relationships** for the role.
+Below is the minimum JSON needed for the service account to assume the role:

 ```json
 {